 Once you have arrived at Morelos Market, you will need to walk through the market to find the microbus station located in the San Antonio parking lot (see map).
 From this bus station, you can take a microbus to Grutas Tolantongo.
 The last bus leaves at 5:30 p.m., so be sure to leave yourself plenty of time.

 I would honestly only do this option if you are planning to stay for a few days.

 Rent a Car

-And finally the last option is to rent a car and drive yourself.
-The roads are actually retty good so I would feel confident driving there.
-The only part that was a bit sketchy is when you are coming down the mountain to get to Tolantongo.
+And finally, the last option is to rent a car and drive yourself.
+The roads are actually pretty good, so I would feel confident driving there.
+The only part that was a bit sketchy was when you were coming down the mountain to get to Tolantongo.
 There were a few too many hairpin turns for my liking!
-But I’m also not sure I’d want to be on a bus doing those turns either haha.
+But I’m also not sure I’d want to be on a bus doing those turns, either, haha.